Casper Meets Wendy: Supporting

+Production

+Shortly after the release of Casper: A Spirited Beginning, The Harvey Entertainment Company announced in September 1997 that it would once again partner with Saban Entertainment to produce a follow-up film, entitled Casper Meets Wendy, for a Fall 1998 release.
+The deal was part of Harvey's lucrative focus on the direct-to-video market and would feature Wendy the Good Little Witch.
+Harvey CEO Jeffrey A. Montgomery stated that the addition of Wendy would bring strong kid appeal and be effective towards the "underserved pre-teen girls audience." while Saban CEO and Chairman Haim Saban stated that the Harvey characters "broad appeal among children as well as adults" made the idea viable to both companies.
+The film was put into production shortly afterward.

+As with its predecessor, Casper Meets Wendy was produced on a $10 million budget.

 Critical reception

 Casper Meets Wendy received mostly negative reviews from critics, with a total of 6 reviews from critics on the review aggregator Rotten Tomatoes.
 17% gave the film a positive review, with an average score of 4.10/10, which gives the film a slight improvement over its predecessor, but still low compared to the 1995 theatrical film.

 Hilary Duff was nominated for a Young Artist Award.

 Soundtrack alteration

 In the original airing and VHS release of the film, the Casper theme can be heard in the opening sequence performed by Shana Halligan.
 In the subsequent DVD releases the lyric is muted though the melody and sound effects remain intact.
 Halligan is still credited with performing the theme song.